+Program 1 purpose is to provide:
-Globally-focused, multicultural ministry training for college graduates whose previous study has not included biblical and theological disciplines.

-Ministry training for individuals who are changing careers.

-• An opportunity for personal development through careful study of the Scriptures and application of biblical truth to life and ministry.

-· An opportunity to test one's call to vocational Christian service through ministry studies and supervised experience.
+- Globally-focused, multicultural ministry training for college graduates whose previous study has not included biblical and theological disciplines. - Ministry training for individuals who are changing careers. - An opportunity for personal development through careful study of the Scriptures and application of biblical truth to life and ministry. - An opportunity to test one's call to vocational Christian service through ministry studies and supervised experience.

+Program 2 purpose is to provide:
-Advanced ministry preparation that acknowledges and builds on prior studies in Bible, theology, and Church history.

-• Specialized training for individuals who intend to serve in another culture.

-Professional development for individuals in ministry who desire the refreshment and growth stimulated by advanced studies.

-Advanced training in biblical studies.
+- Advanced ministry preparation that acknowledges and builds on prior studies in Bible, theology, and Church history - Specialized training for individuals who intend to serve in another culture. - Professional development for individuals in ministry who desire the refreshment and growth stimulated by advanced studies. - Advanced training in biblical studies.